 Fan Yifei, the deputy governor of the People’s Bank of China, said that banks had been urged to provide new banknotes to customers whenever possible, reports The Guardian.
 The central bank made an “emergency issuance” of 4bn yuan (around $570 million) in new notes to Hubei province, the center of the outbreak, before the recent lunar new year holiday, Fan added.

 According to the World Health Organisation, it is still unknown how long the virus survives on surfaces, although preliminary information suggests it may survive a few hours or more.
 Simple disinfectants can kill the virus making it no longer possible to infect people.
-Yet, it is a fact that the payments instruments we handle on a day-to-day basis – whether cash, cards or phones – carry a fair amount of bacteria.
-There is little evidence however of transmission of disease linked to money.
+Yet, it is a fact that the payments instruments we handle on a day-to-day basis – whether Money in physical form such as banknotes and coins., cards or phones – carry a fair amount of bacteria.
+There is little evidence however of transmission of disease linked to From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More.